pubnub/chat-engine-tutorial/README.md

 # Chat room event overview and how it works

-But what about other messages?
+But what about custom messages?
 The life-blood of chat!
 Custom messages sent by each user.

 Let's define a custom event so we can send and recieve text messages between windows.